isomerpages/nlb-biblioasia/_jul-to-sep-2013/Books that Shaped the World.md

 <div style="background-color: white;">
 A statue of Ibn Khaldun in Tunis. <i>Image by Kassus, via Wikicommons.</i></div>

 Some of the founding great novels have had a hand in influencing the modern world, particularly Cervantes’ *Don Quixote*, which was beloved not only in Spain but throughout the great Spanish empire.
-Another work that helped to define and usher in the modern world was the *Code Napoléon*.
+Another work that helped define and usher in the modern world was the *Code Napoléon*.

 A great founding book that first explained Africa, particularly northern Africa, on a broad scale was *Della Descrittione dell’Africa* by Leo Africanus.
-Africanus, a convert to Christianity, spent a great deal of time in Timbuktu, a city that is known as a great repository of African, French and Muslim-Arabic cultures, as well as a great centre of learning.
+Africanus, a convert to Christianity, spent a great deal of time in Timbuktu, a city known as a great repository of African, French and Muslim-Arabic cultures, as well as a great centre of learning.
 Africanus wrote about Timbuktu and other parts of Africa. *Della Descrittione dell’Africa* was called a cosmography and a geography.
-In its original version, it was published in both Italian and Arabic, pointing out the many links in the Mediterranean world among the three great monotheistic religions and also the different languages.
+Its original version was published in both Italian and Arabic, pointing out the many links in the Mediterranean world among the three great monotheistic religions and also the different languages.

 Adam Smith’s *The Wealth of Nations* highlights the beginning of economics and the idea of a free, uncontrolled economy.
-And of course, Karl Marx’s *Das Kapital*, which held a very different view, must be mentioned.
+And, of course, Karl Marx’s *Das Kapital*, which held a very different view, must be mentioned.

 In the world of drama, one might pick something from Sophocles.
-And one would also have to pick something from Shakespeare.
-For example, *Hamlet* might be selected because it created the most controversy and discussion, and contains the most psychoanalysis.
-Furthermore, it has some of the greatest soliloquies in the English language or in any language.
-In terms of the great novels, I would pick Tolstoy’s *War and Peace* because it deals with the great problem of the modern state—war and peace.
+One would also have to select something from Shakespeare.
+For example, *Hamlet* might be chosen because it created the most controversy and discussion, and contains the most psychoanalysis.
+Furthermore, it has some of the greatest soliloquies in English, or in any language.
+In terms of the great novels, I would pick Tolstoy’s *War and Peace* because it deals with the great problem of the modern state: war and peace.
 It also deals with family life and the mystery of history as distinguished from the analysis of history that was received from earlier historians, such as Thucydides or even Khaldun.

 In addition to those mentioned so far, there is a whole range of works by other thinkers one would want to include such as Sigmund Freud’s *The Interpretation of Dreams*.
 Indeed, Freudian concepts have become so familiar that we forget how widespread and how important they are.